 Length of Service for Olim is determined by their “Age of Arrival.”
 Please note that a person’s Age of Arrival (their age on the date that they began a significant stay in Israel) is not necessarily their age on the date that they made Aliyah.

 Age of Arrival is determined by the Oleh’s entries and exits to Israel, as well as the length of stay of each visit.
 To this end, one may report to the Israel Ministry of Interior and request a Berur Knisot V’Yitziot Meha’aretz – בירור כניסות ויציאות מהארץ (a report of one’s entries and exits into Israel).
 The new guidelines apply only to Olim.

 Guidelines for Determining Age of Arrival

-NOTE: The guidelines for determining Age of Arrive found below apply to everyone – Olim Chadashim, Ezrachim Olim and Katinim Chozrim (Bnei Mehagrim).
+NOTE: The guidelines for determining Age of Arrival found below apply to Olim Chadashim.

 - If the Oleh has not spent significant time in Israel (up to 120 days in a calendar year), Age of Arrival is considered from their Aliyah date.
 If you have questions about your status, email email@example.com

 - If the Oleh visited Israel for a one year period (either on a recognized or non-recognized program) and chose to stay in Israel, the army will consider Age of Arrival from the time they first entered the country.

 - If the Oleh participated in a program that was one year in length (recognized by The Jewish Agency for Israel as a Masa program) and then left the country for a period of at least 12 months, the army will consider Age of Arrival from the time of their return.
 During this period they can visit Israel 120 days per calendar year, as long as there is a clean break of 60 days out of the country from the end of the program until the first visit.